milesbb/MixMatch/README.md

     <li>Allow users to connect their Spotify and/or Apple Music accounts and upload an existing playlist from their Spotify/Apple Music account to MixMatch in their 'Playlist Library'</li>
     <li>Uploaded playlists will be able to be made private or public to all platform users</li>
     <li>A user will be able to select a playlist in their 'Playlist Library' and create an identical playlist on their alternative music-streaming service account</li>
-    <li>Users will be able to share their saved playlists so their friends can easily access and download their playlists between streaming services</li>
-    <li>All users will have access to MixMatch 'Masterlist' where they can browse and access all public playlists users have uploaded</li>
 </ul>

 <p align="center">Pages required for v1: Home page (Masterlist), Login, Register, Profile page, Playlist page, Upload (from) page, Upload (to) page</p>